 Pronouns help everyone on Handshake address each other in an inclusive, respectful way.
 They may be shared with employers and other students, depending on the visibility settings you choose.
 To learn more about this, refer to Employer Interactions with Students.

 If you choose to enter your pronouns, you'll be prompted to display your pronouns to employers or other students.
 You may choose either or both options.

-8. We ask the student what they are looking for in a company.
-For more information on this, please refer to the last section of this article: Employer Attributes in On-Boarding
+Select what qualities you're looking for in a company.
+Your selection will help us give you better recommendations.
+For more information on this, refer to the last section of Employer Attributes in On-Boarding.

 - For certain majors, you will see a generic list of courses you can add.
 The courses there are the ones that if you've taken, employers are interested in reaching out.

-Who can see my responses?
+Who can view my responses?
 Employers will be able to search for students based on their responses.
-They will only be able to search for students who have selected a certain attribute.
-They will not be able to filter out students who have selected a certain attribute.
+They can only search for students who have selected a certain attribute - they cannot filter out students who have selected a certain attribute.

 Can I change my answer?
 You can change your information at any time!
 Refer to Update Your Career Interests and Update Personal Information on Your Profile.
-Additionally, every 6 months you will be prompted to "re-onboard" and will have the opportunity to update your selections.
+Additionally, every 6 months you'll be prompted to "re-onboard" and will have the opportunity to update your selections.

 Will this information be on my profile?
-At this time the information will not be visible on the student profile.
+At this time the information won't be visible on the student profile.